aksel-blaise/gahaganmorph2/analysis/base-analysis.md

 analysis to assess inter-regional variability in Gahagan biface shape.
-This effort follows a recent 2D analysis of Gahagan biface shapes within the southern Caddo area (Selden Jr., Dockall, and Shafer 2018), where Gahgagan bifaces were found to differ in shape across the same geography as the Smithport Plain and Hickory Engraved bottles (Selden Jr. 2018a, 2018b, 2019a, 2019b).
+This effort follows a recent 2D analysis of Gahagan biface shapes within the southern Caddo area (Selden Jr., Dockall, and Shafer 2018), where Gahagan bifaces were found to differ in shape across the same geography as the Smithport Plain and Hickory Engraved bottles (Selden Jr. 2018a, 2018b, 2019a, 2019b).
 The analysis builds upon previous discussions and analyses conducted by Shafer (1973, 1974, 2006).
 A succinct overview of